jion/python-scraper/README.md

 Simple Web Scraper for Python
 =============================

 Welcome to the more recently rocket technology on Web Scrapers ever.
-Take sit and enjoy.
+Take a seat and enjoy.
 Sorry my bad english (and my bad jokes).

 # How to run this example:

-There is not to much magic.
+There is not so much magic.
 I spend some time trying make a `config.py` file and a more pythonic way to simplify this step, but I didn't success (and the test is so simple to keep trying).

 So, To run the example request: